bilalashc/Ballon_Destroyer/README.md

 }
 ```

-### 2) Changing the game background and game hero
+### 2) Game Background & Game Hero

-The feature of changing the game background and game hero from available options in the game setting allows users to customize their gaming experience by personalizing their game environment.
-This customization can include selecting from a variety of pre-designed backgrounds and game characters for the game screens.
+The game offers a feature to change the game background and game hero from the availaible options in game control.
+It allows users to customize their experience by personalizing their gaming envioronment.
+This customization includes selecting from a variety of pre-designed backgrounds and game heros for the game screen.

 #### Challenge

-The challenge of implementing this feature was to make sure that changing the background and game won't affect the state of the current game in any way and the update is reflected seemlesly
+The challenge of implementing this feature was to ensure that changing the background or hero would not effect the state of the game.
+It should update the game background and hero upon selection without intervening with the game logic.

 #### Solution

-I took out the background and the game character being drawn inside the canvas and put into the DOM with an id to manipulate and added a javascript code with click event listene to change only the styling and bring the change. below is snippet of code that shows the implementation.
+The background and the game hero drawn on the canvas are placed into the DOM with an id to be manipulated.
+A click event listener using Javascript was used to change the styling exclusively.
+A snippet of the code that showcases the implemenation can be seen below:

 ```javascript
 function setCanvasBackground(image) {